burakboduroglu/koc_holding_ctrl_future/Week-2/h2_agile.md

 - `Product Roadmap: `
   - A product roadmap is a high-level plan that describes how you will achieve your product vision.
   - It is a high-level plan that describes how you will achieve your product vision.

+### What is a Product Backlog?

+- `Product Backlog: `
+  - A product backlog is a list of all the work that needs to be done to achieve your product vision.
+  - It is a list of all the work that needs to be done to achieve your product vision.